 This policy (together with our terms and conditions, as well as any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us in use of lawdebenture.sharepoint.com ("Services").
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the General Data Protection Regulation, the data controller is L.D.C.
+For the purpose of the UK Data Protection Act 2018 and the General Data Protection Regulation, the data controller is L.D.C.
 Trust Management Limited.

 Information we may collect from you

 We may collect, keep a record of and process data about you as follows:

 - Certain data about you in order to register you as an authorised user and grant you access to the Services, including some or all of your name, email address, postal address, telephone number, job title and company that you work for.
 We may also use your personal data to enable us to deal with any queries about the Services and to notify you of any changes to the Services.

 - Any materials displayed or hosted on the Services (“Documents”), whether posted on the Services by you or us, may include your personal data.
 The Documents are confidential and may only be accessed by authorised users in connection with services we provide you.